 • Social anxiety disorder

 Social anxiety disorder (SAD) is manifested through constant fear of negative evaluation of social situations.
 People with SAD tend to avoid social settings because they are afraid, they will be embarrassed, humiliated, or rejected, causing distress in an otherwise enjoyable activity.
+People who experience symptoms of social anxiety may not even be open to speaking to a therapist about it, as they tend to stay away from physical interactions altogether.
+Something to consider in such cases would be online therapy through virtual sessions like the ones provided by Citron Hennessey and other trusted therapists.

 • Separation anxiety disorder